Central Atlantic magmatic province: Eruptions

+At the end of the sedimentation period, the second eruptive sequence began (the Hickory Grove Basalt: (~201.3–201.4 Ma)).
+This was another volumous, sub-~100 year eruptive cycle before ending.

+The next sedimentation cycle is known as the Turkey Run Formation.
+This was a much longer sedimentation period lasting 550 kyrs.
+It consists of dark-red to greenish-gray ripple laminated, cross-bedded sandstone, siltstone, and shale.
+It's 0.5 to 1.5 km (0.3 to 1 mi) wide and 63 km (39 mi) long measuring 150 m to 330 m (500 to 1100 ft) in thickness.
+There is evidence for rift lakes which is interpreted as a shallower, wave- reworked lake deposits that was intermittently sub-aerially exposed and desiccated.

+The youngest eruption in the cycle is the Sanders Basalt, which ages to 201.5±1.3Ma.
+There were at least 4 or more separate basaltic flows during this cycle, with thickness ranges from 140 to 600 m (460 to 2,000 ft).

 Geographical extent

 The province has been described as extending within Pangaea from present-day central Brazil northeastward about 5000 km across western Africa, Iberia, and northwestern France, and from the interior of western Africa westward for 2500 km through eastern and southern North America.
 If not the largest province by volume, the CAMP certainly encompasses the greatest area known, roughly 11000000 km2, of any continental large igneous province.

 Nearly all CAMP rocks are tholeiitic in composition, with widely separated areas where basalt flows are preserved, as well as large groups of diabase (dolerite) sills or sheets, small lopoliths, and dikes throughout the province.
 Dikes occur in very large individual swarms with particular compositions and orientations.
 CAMP activity is apparently related to the rifting and breakup of Pangaea during the Late Triassic through Early Jurassic periods, and the enormous province size, varieties of basalt, and brief time span of CAMP magmatism invite speculation about mantle processes that could produce such a magmatic event as well as rift a supercontinent.